smartdevicelink/sdl_evolution/proposals/nnn-atf-sdl-watchdog-service.md

 ## Introduction
 Create service that is responsible for running and monitoring multiple SDL processes and handling SDL configurations.
-Service will provide API to test scripts, ans script will be able to run SDL with certain configuration.
+Service will provide API to test scripts, and script will be able to run SDL with certain configuration.
-Also this service should provide possibility to run multiple SDL instances(for parallel testing), monitor and control their life cycle.
+Also this service should provide possibility to run multiple SDL instances (for parallel testing), monitor and control their life cycle.

 ## Motivation

 Major problem if current automated testing is that it is impossible to test multiple instances of SDL simultaneously.
 Currently SDL and ATF should be separated on the same workstation, because ATF actually runs SDL via bash scripts.
-Also ATF is not able to control SDL configuration it just use SDL that separated in predefined place.
+Also ATF is not able to control SDL configuration, it just uses SDL that located in predefined place.
 It will reduce a lot of testing efforts, if script will be able to get SDL with certain build flags, or certain version of SDL.
 Also separating logic of script running and controlling of SDL will provide possibility of automated testing SDL on head unit.

 ## Proposed solution

-Creating service SDL Watchdog.
+Create SDL Watchdog service.
-Responsibilities SDL Watchdog:
+Responsibilities of SDL Watchdog:
  - Run SDL with custom configuration and resource files
  - Run multiple instances of SDL simultaneously.
  - Kill certain SDL process